-Pelvic pain, or lower abdominal pain, describes discomfort in your lower abdominal region, or the area between your bellybutton and pubic bone.
+Pelvic pain, or lower abdominal pain, refers to discomfort in your lower abdominal region, or the area between your belly button and pubic bone.
 Any pelvic pain that lasts for more than six months is chronic.
 Pain that has lasted for less than six months is considered acute.

 While the experience of pelvic pain varies greatly, general signs and symptoms include:

-- Sharp or dull pain in your pelvic area
+- Sharp or dull ache in your pelvic area

-- Steady pain or pain that comes and goes
+- Steady pain or discomfort that comes and goes

 - Pain during sex